Generative Social Choice: Survey Questions

 \subsubsection{Informed Consent}

-\textit{What should I know about a research study?} Whether or not you take part is up to you.
-You can change your mind about participating at any time.
-However, you need to complete the survey to receive payment. \\

-\textit{What is the purpose of this research?} This research investigates the role that artificial intelligence (AI) can play in facilitating and summarizing conversations in large groups.
-The hope is that AI models, such as GPT-4, can improve the way we make decisions in large groups.
-We also hope to learn what people like you think about how AI model should behave. \\
+We are a team of university researchers.
+We want to understand in detail what people like you think about social questions, in this case about abortion.
+We want to study the diversity of people’s beliefs, and whether algorithmic tools can help summarize and analyze these differing points of view.\\

-\textit{How long will the research last and what will I need to do?} We expect that you will be in this research study for well below an hour.
-We will ask you a number of questions about your opinions on what artificial intelligence should or should not be allowed to do.
-We will ask you how you believe a chatbot system should behave in certain scenarios, and we will ask what you think about the opinions formulated by fellow participants of the study. \\
+\textit{What will I need to do and how long will the study last?} We will ask you \textbf{10 questions}.
+We expect that you will be in this research study for less than an hour. \\

+\textit{Compensation: } Your pay will \textbf{not} depend on your opinions: all good-faith responses will get fully compensated, so please just write what you think.
+You may not use ChatGPT or other AI tools to write or edit your responses.\\

-\textit{Who will see your responses?} The data you provide will be anonymized immediately.
+\textit{Who will see your responses?} The data you provide will be immediately anonymized.
 We may later on publish this anonymous data.
-We might also show some of your responses to other participants to learn if they feel similarly or differently about the topic.
-By continuing this survey, you agree to this use of your responses. \\
+By continuing this survey, you agree to this use of your responses.\\

-\textit{Is there any way being in this study could be bad for me?} We don't believe there are any risks from participating in this research, unless you do not wish to discuss political topics. \\

-\textit{Will being in this study help me in any way?} There are no benefits to you from your taking part in this research.
-Possible benefits to society include an enhanced understanding of how AI can be used for democracy. \\

-\textit{What else do I need to know?} This research is funded by the Harvard John A. Paulson School of Engineering and Applied Sciences and a grant from OpenAI. \\

-\textit{How will I be compensated?} As we showed you on Prolific, you will receive a flat payment for your participation in the survey (aiming for an hourly compensation of \$10-\$15/hour).
-If we indicate so in the survey, you may receive additional bonus payments.
-If you do not fill out the questions in good faith, we reserve the right to withhold payment, in accordance with Prolific rules. \\

-\textit{Who can I talk to?} If you have questions, concerns, or complaints, or think the research has hurt you, you may talk to the research team at \texttt{gilirusak@g.harvard.edu}.